 The MagPro requires turning on #6 switch on the circuit board, The BillPro can be programmed using the anti-cheat levers see service manual.
 The Vantage can be programmed using the service mode switch see service manual.

 The older bill acceptor may not be programmed for the new $5 bill.
 When these bill acceptors were manufactured the new bills were not available and could not be tuned for them.
 Most of the older ones can be updated by downloading new software contact your Coinco Service Center.
 On some vending machines you have to go into the menu and turn on the acceptance of the $5 bill.

-To a Coinco Service Center listed here.
+To a Coinco Service Center listed on our website.